lagom/lagom/docs/manual/java/guide/services/AdditionalRouters.md

 # Additional Routers

-Since Lagom 1.5.0, is it possible to extend a Lagom Service with additional Play Routers.
+Since Lagom 1.5.0, it is possible to extend a Lagom Service with additional Play Routers.

-This is particular useful when itegrating Lagom with existing Play Routers, for instance a [Play gRPC Router](https://developer.lightbend.com/docs/play-grpc/0.5.0/lagom/serving-grpc.html) , or any other Play router that you have at your disposal.
+This is particularly useful when integrating Lagom with existing Play Routers, for instance a [Play gRPC Router](https://developer.lightbend.com/docs/play-grpc/0.5.0/lagom/serving-grpc.html) , or any other Play router that you have at your disposal.

-In Java, you add an additional router when binding your Lagom Service in your Guice module.
+You add an additional router when binding your Lagom Service in your Guice module.
 You should pass the additonal routers to the `bindService` method together with the Service interface and its implementation.
 You do this by means of a helper method called `additonalRouters`.

 There are two variants for `additionalRouters`, one that receives a `Class<play.api.routing.Router>` and one that receives a `play.api.routing.Router`.